Blog

 Why We Hunt

 Behind every hunter is a story — and behind most of those stories is a father, a grandfather, or a figure who handed down the fire.
-This Father's Day, the Feradyne team shares the men who shaped them and the memories that keep them in the field.
+This Father's Day, the FeraDyne team shares the men who shaped them and the memories that keep them in the field.

 The Man Who Proved It's the Operator, Not the Gun